ENFORCEMENT OF SUPPORT OBLIGATION

 assistance, Medicaid or child care, s/he is considered to be receiving

 assistance.
-If the individual is receiving cash assistance, the current child
+If the individual is receiving cash

-support debt is a IV-A debt.
-If there is no cash assistance, the current
+debt.
+If there is no cash assistance, the current child support debt may be

-child support debt may be either be Non IV-A Medicaid only (family is receiving
+either Non IV-A Medicaid only (family is receiving

-Medicaid), or Non IV-A child care, or Non IV-A (no financial or medical
+or Non IV-A (no financial or medical assistance being

-Food stamps, HEAT assistance or any other type of assistance are not
+received by the family).
+Food stamps, HEAT assistance or any other type of

 Support Follows the Child Criteria